 “I co-sponsored the Medical Marijuana Research Act to expand opportunities for scientists to get the information we need about marijuana’s potential benefits and harms,” said Congressman Morgan Griffith (R-VA-9).
 “I hope this commonsense change to the law will continue to advance.”

 Griffith was among the 11 co-sponsors of the bill.
-He joined several other Republicans in supporting the bill, including Congressman David Joyce (R-OH-14), who represents the eastern suburbs of Cleveland, along with Congresswoman Barbara Lee (D-CA-13), who represents Oakland, a center of legalization efforts.
+He joined several other Republicans in supporting the bill, including Congressman David Joyce (R-OH-14), who represents the eastern suburbs of Cleveland, and Congresswoman Barbara Lee (D-CA-13), who represents Oakland, a center of legalization efforts.
 Nancy Mace (R-SC-1), who also co-sponsored the bill, introduced her own version of cannabis legalization last November.

 Studying State-Legal Cannabis